Neurotypic-ai/magus-mark/CONTRIBUTING.md

 2. Tagging a version triggers the release workflow
 3. Release artifacts are automatically published

+For Obsidian plugin specific releases:

+1. Version bump in manifest.json and package.json
+2. Update changelog
+3. Create a tag
+4. Build and publish the plugin

+## Getting Help

+If you need help or have questions:

+- Open an issue for bug reports or feature requests
+- Join our Discord server for discussions
+- Check existing documentation and issues first

 ## License

 By contributing, you agree that your contributions will be licensed under the project's MIT License.